gungwald/du/README.md

 It also has no dependencies.
 For example, it does not require a Visual C++ or Visual Basic runtime library.
 So you can drop the du.exe file on any Windows system and it will run.

+This currently builds with Microsoft Visual Studio Community 2019.
+That is currently the only way to generate executables for Windows ARM.
+I would like to build it in Fedora Linux with mingw32.
+That will build the x86 and x64 versions, but not the ARM versions.
+I'm waiting for a solution for that.

 ![Example](du-example-run.png)